-- 1.6.1 You are invited to submit a tender for appointment to a Framework for the Consultancy Services for Specialty Experts Competencies.
-TMA will ONLY accept electronic format submissions. - 1.6.2 Submissions must be emailed to frameworks@trademarkafrica.com on or before 31 January 2025 by 10.00 am.
-(Kenya time).
+- 1.6.1 You are invited to submit a tender for appointment to a Framework for the Quality and Valueof Traded Good Consultancy Services for Specialty Experts Competencies, TMA will ONLY accept electronic format submissions. - 1.6.2 Submissions must be emailed to frameworks@trademarkafrica.com on or before 10 July 2025 11:00 am Kenya Time.
 TMA cannot answer any query relating to this framework process seven (7) days or less prior to the submission deadline. - 1.6.3 All queries quoting this framework process title and number should be emailed to frameworks@trademarkafrica.com. - 1.6.4 TMA reserves the right to cancel the entire procurement process without incurring any liability whatsoever. - 1.6.5 Late submissions, or submissions in any other format, will not be accepted.

-2.0 Framework Terms of Reference

-Terms of Reference for Consultancy Services for Specialty Experts Competencies
+2.0 Framework Terms of Reference Quality and Value of Traded Good - Consultancy Services for Speciality Experts Competencies